amsutton/social-influencers-and-epidemics/social-influencers-reduce-infection-burden-modify-lag/README.md

 This process should generate behaviour and infection curves, as well as analytical results, tables, and figures used in the paper.

-Note: we have used a ```substring()``` call a few times in the analytical scripts; it may be necessary to change the indexing in these calls based on the full pathway string your computer uses.
-We have provided comments on what the extracted strings should look like to ease this process.
-We aim to replace these with relative pathways soon.

 If you have questions or comments, please get in touch with Aja by email, which you can find [here](https://amsutton.github.io/).